Hosaena: History

 In 1910 Hosaena became the administrative center of the province of Hadiya.
 The town was occupied by the Italians on 11 February 1937.
 By 1958 Hosaena was one of 27 places in Ethiopia ranked as First Class Township.

 In 1929, a pair of missionaries settled in the town, their efforts leading to Hosaena becoming a center of Protestant Christianity in southern Ethiopia; as early as December 1949, the town hosted a Bible conference, attended by 800 persons.
 In April 1970, the administrative center of the Kembata Synod of the Mekane Yesus Church was officially moved from Durame to Hosaena; the synod was later renamed the "South Central Synod."

 Demographics

 Based on the 2007 Census conducted by the CSA, this woreda has a total population of 69,995, of whom 35,523 are men and 34,472 women.
 The majority of the inhabitants were Protestants, with 65.74% of the population reporting that belief, 24.6% practiced Ethiopian Orthodox Christianity, 6.57% were Muslim, and 1.99% were Catholic.

 The 1994 national census reported this town had a total population of 31,701 of whom 15,593 were men and 16,108 were women.

 Sports

 Hadiya Hossana FC is the most popular sports club from Hossana.
 They played numerous matches in the Ethiopian Premier League, the top-flight football league of Ethiopia.
-Hadiya Hossana Football Club use the 5,000-capacity Abiy Hersamo Stadium for home games.
+Hadiya Hossana Football Club use the 5,000-capacity Abiyo Ersamo Stadium for home games.